 Given the importance and popularity of TVs in today's tech landscape, you'd be forgiven for thinking we've been testing them since the magazine began back in 1976.

-But it wasn't until 2001 - after What Hi-Fi? morphed into What Hi-Fi?
+But our first tests of CRT TVs didn't start until the 80s.
+And it wasn't until 2001 - after What Hi-Fi? morphed into What Hi-Fi?
 Sound and Vision - that we handed out our first TV Award... to a 28in Philips set.

 Over the years we've seen screen sizes increase, prices fluctuate, and designs get sleeker and smarter.
 Screen technologies have improved as well, with 480p and 576p resolutions giving way to Full HD and Ultra HD 4K, and plasma technology falling by the wayside in favour of LCD and OLED displays.

 As with all What Hi-Fi? reviews, these TVs were judged on a strict performance-per-pound basis.
-There may have been better sets in that year, but the Product of the Year winners shown here represent the best TV performance for the given price.
+There may have been better-performing sets that year, but the Product of the Year winners shown here represented the best TV performance for the given price.

 MORE: Best TVs 2017